Bixby at a Glance & FAQs

 Events: See our Events Calendar

 - What type of school is Bixby?
+Our school is organized around the belief that children are inherently bright, capable and kind.
 We embrace community, curiosity and collaboration in a program that puts equal value on the academic and the social-emotional aspects of nurturing the whole child.

 - Do you have space available right now?
 That depends on the program and grade level.
-Please give us a call to find out!
+Please email Danielle, Director of Admissions & Advancement. email@example.com

 - Do you have after school care?
 Yes, we have a wonderful after school program daily with a balance of free play and after-school programming.

 - When do we find out if we are accepted?
-Once you have completed the online application, we then invite your child to shadow for 1-2 days.
+Once you have completed the online application, we then invite your child for a shadow day.
 The admissions committee meets after the visit and makes a decision about whether each student is one that we feel confident will thrive in our school.
-In general, admissions are on a first come, first served basis.
+In general, admissions are on a first-come, first-served basis.
 However, when we have more prospective families than space available we will look at the overall makeup of the group and make admissions decisions with an eye towards building a diverse and cohesive class.
 We will offer enrollment first to our current families and then open it up to new families based on availability.
 Re-enrollment for current families begins in January.
-If it is helpful to speak with current families or other teachers before you decide to pursue admissions, please let the admissions team know.
+If it is helpful to speak with current families or other teachers before you decide to pursue admissions, please let the Director of Admissions know.

 - Who are your teachers?
 Our teachers are wonderfully passionate about teaching and learning and they are well-qualified.
 Teachers teach in their respective content areas and share their passion for their subject with a wealth of effective teaching methods while fostering the joy of learning in our children.